jackmschroeder/Election-Analytics/Posts/narrative.md

 How can the narrative be evaluated *empirically*?
 There are many ways to construct an analysis here, but I will focus on the following four methods, making sure to add **historical backtesting** when necessary to see if trends hold up with other recent elections:

 (1) **Error correlation**: If the take is true, it implies that 2020 error should be correlated with 2016 error.
 Polls should have gotten states wrong in similar ways between cycles.
+I will take a simple correlation before diving deeper into state-level idiosyncrasies.

 (2) **Regression significance**: If the narrative holds, 2016 polling error should help explain 2020 results.
-I’ll regress 2020 outcomes on polling averages and include past cycle polling error to see if it boosts explanatory power and is significantly correlated with the outcome variable.
-I’ll also go a step deeper and incorporate my pre-election prediction model.
+(1) may already tell us the two errors are correlated, but (2) tries to establish a stronger conclusion: whether 2016 error *uniquely* helps explain 2020 results*.
+To do this, I’ll regress election outcomes on prior cycle error.

-(3) **Model adjustments**: This focuses more on modelers getting the same things wrong - if that’s the case, we should expect FiveThirtyEight’s adjusted polling averages to be similarly wrong as their 2016 adjusted averages.
-At a more fundamental level, I’ll also test whether adjusted poll averages outperform raw averages.
+(3) **Model adjustments**: (1) and (2) have focused on pollsters, but (3) looks at modelers. *FiveThirtyEight* makes public both their raw and *adjusted* polling averages.
+I want to see whether the adjusted polling averages have lower error than the raw averages and whether 2016 and 2020 were unique in that regard.
+If 2016 and 2020 (a) similarly see adjusted averages lose to raw averages and (b) are alone in that regard, it would imply that modelers may also not have learned from 2016.

-(4) **Time sensitivity**: Herding was seen to be a major problem in 2016, and if the take is correct, polls within two weeks of the election may overestimate the perceived leader.
-I’ll test whether polling averages two weeks out were more reliable in both elections than the averages on Election Day.
+(4) **Time sensitivity**: Many pundits focused on pre-election herding as a major problem in 2016 (Saunders 2016).
+Using poll averages from different time periods, I will test (a) whether my analysis detects herding in 2016 and (b) whether polls within two weeks of the election overestimated the perceived leader in both cycles.
+If both of those tests come back positive, it could mean that pollsters are making the same mistake of trusting common consensus too much to publish contrarian results.

 ### Data